The Dam Distance Race

 We are making a point of having a post-race gathering for this event.
 A day of racing is fun, but even more fun is a day of racing followed by the camaraderie of the racers having drinks and dinner.
 To that end, the Club is providing a grilled chicken dinner and you are providing your own beverages (cocktails).
 Cool prizes will be awarded to the top three finishers in both the racer division and the non-racer division.

-Registration opens on 15 March and will close on 12 April.
+Registration is now open and will close on 11 April.
 Click here to access the Dam Distance Race Information Page where you can find all the documents that further describe the event.
 We hope to see you there.
 We welcome questions, comments, or conversation.

 Allison and Rick Fontenot Email firstname.lastname@example.org cell 334-332-2025